Data Hacks: The Aggregation of Marginal Data Prep GainsReading time: 3 minutes

 Data measures what we do on a day-to-day basis so it’s no surprise that strategies and habits that help us in our day-to-day can also help us with our data.
-There are a vast number of ways you can make your life easier by adopting little habits and optimizing the way you do certain things.
-Some of those same “life hacks” help you with data cleanup, reporting, and analysis, too!
+There are a vast number of “hacks” you can use to make your life easier by adopting little habits and optimizing the way you do certain things.
+Similarly, “data hacks” help you with data cleanup, reporting, and analysis, too!

 There is a relatively well-known concept referred to as “the aggregation of marginal gains.”
 If you haven’t heard the phrase, you can probably still recall the principle.
 It refers to the incredible ways that tiny improvements along a complete cycle of events can amount to an outsized improvement in the final stage of your process.
 Most famously, this has worked for sports teams that reviewed and improved the minor elements of athletes’ travel and training routines.
 But until eSports grows to include competitive data cleanup, I want to apply this concept to our professional data-driven lives.